Gaslight Playhouse, Inc.

 Kim Mettert is currently teaching music for East Noble Middle School and is the Assistant Director for the East Noble Show Choirs.
 She taught elementary music for 8 years at Westview Schools where she directed and produced 12 plays.
 Prior to that, she was the Middle School Choir Director for Middlebury Schools.
 She holds a B.S. in Choral and General Elementary Music from Ball State University.
 She has also been in Gaslight Playhouse productions.
 She has played Fastrata in Pippin, many characters in I Love You, You’re Perfect.
 Now Change, and sang in a Valentine cabaret.
 She also has numerous experiences in theater and vocal performance throughout high school and college but is too old for that to matter anymore.

 Lydia Tremaine was raised in Kendallville but now lives in Huntertown.
 She got her theatrical start in Gaslight Children’s Theatre Workshop at a young age.
-She was seen in many East Noble Theatre productions between 2012-2016.
-Her favorite roles include Mary in Mary Poppins, Janet Vaan De Graaff in The Drowsy Chaperone, and Rosemary in How to Succeed.
-You may have also heard Lydia sing around Kendallville and Fort Wayne.
+Some of her favorite roles include Mary in Mary Poppins, Janet Vaan De Graaff in The Drowsy Chaperone, and Rosemary in How to Succeed.
+She also appeared as Barbara Smith in Gaslight’s Run for Your Wife, a vocalist in An Evening With Rodgers & Hammerstein, and she directed The Spell of Sleeping Beauty.
+You have probably heard Lydia sing around Kendallville and Fort Wayne.
 She has been featured as a vocalist in various local events.
 She is also very involved in the Miss America Organization.
 She serves as Miss Indiana 2018 and advocates for her platform Act Now: Keeping the Arts Alive.
 She has won talent 12 times throughout the last four years in various local pageants, including the preliminary talent and interview awards at the Miss Indiana pageant in Zionsville, IN.
+In September of 2018, she placed in the top 15 at Miss America in Atlantic City, and won a national talent award for her vocal performance of That’s Life.
 Lydia is currently a part time performer for Your Party Princess.
-She is also working towards her business management degree.
 She joined the board back in August of 2017 and is excited to direct and perform in shows.